Rajendran2201/operating-systems/01-Operating System - Overview/serial processing.md

 The two main problems in serial processing systems were as follows:

 - **Scheduling:** The process of scheduling the jobs was not automated.
-The user had to schedule which program to run first.
+The user had to schedule the sequence of processes
 - **Setup Time:** Serial processing systems took time to set up the punch cards into the computing machine.